Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 battle will feature the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing on Friday at T-Mobile Center.
-The NCAA Tournament matchup tips off at 9:45 PM.
+A Sweet 16 matchup will feature the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing on Friday at T-Mobile Center.
+The NCAA Tournament contest tips off at 9:45 PM.

 Texas vs. Xavier Game Info